EHDD/cscale-documentation/c.scale-tm-data-model/methodology/README.md

 _<mark style="color:green;">Inclusion of an uncertainty estimate is coming soon to the public web application.</mark>_

-Anecdotal evidence has put c.scale results (modeled without any customization) within 5-30% of the estimates generated by whole building Life Cycle Assessment and hourly operational carbon assessment for buildings where EPIC was used either in early project stages or _post facto_.
+Anecdotal evidence has put C.Scale results (modeled without any customization) within 5-30% of the estimates generated by whole building Life Cycle Assessment and hourly operational carbon assessment for buildings where EPIC was used either in early project stages or _post facto_.

-Every attempt has been made to ensure that c.scale describes a typical building (i.e. a building similar to those in our database) whose characteristics match those you enter in the tool.
+Every attempt has been made to ensure that C.Scale describes a typical building (i.e. a building similar to those in our database) whose characteristics match those you enter in the tool.
 However, unreported characteristics may make a particular building atypical in ways that it is beyond the scope of EPIC to describe.
-For instance, the use of particularly high-carbon and high-cost finish materials (e.g., a building where all the millwork is in gold leaf) is not covered by c.scale.
-It is impossible to preemptively describe all cases where c.scale might deviate from a particular building (the possibilities are literally endless) but, as your project progresses, we recommend that your team remains aware of how any deviation from "typical" design will affect the project's climate goals.
+For instance, the use of particularly high-carbon and high-cost finish materials (e.g., a building where all the millwork is in gold leaf) is not covered by C.Scale.
+It is impossible to preemptively describe all cases where C.Scale might deviate from a particular building (the possibilities are literally endless) but, as your project progresses, we recommend that your team remains aware of how any deviation from "typical" design will affect the project's climate goals.

 Customizing any model parameters removes them from the calculation of uncertainty.
 We assume that custom data represents commitments made by the project team.

-If you would like to discuss c.scale's uncertainty on your project, [reach out](mailto:epic@ehdd.com).
+If you would like to discuss C.Scale's uncertainty on your project, [reach out](mailto:epic@ehdd.com).